ludescher/timber-starter-theme/README.md

 src/Taxonomy/car_brand.php
 ```

-### Symfony like Controller
+### Controller
-> The Controller-Interface saves its Routes in the global Twig Context.
-Therefore, you can access the route in all twig files.
+> The Controller-Interface saves its Routes in a global variable.
+Therefore, you can access all routes the the new Twig-Functions url() and path().

-Register a Route
+the new controller was heavily inspired by [symfony](https://symfony.com/doc/current/controller.html#a-simple-controller "symfony")

 ```php
 // src/Controller/DefaultController.php